jboiie/BreastCancerClassification/README.md

 # 🧠 Breast Cancer Classification - With a Touch of PyTorch

-Welcome to my machine learning project that tries to do something very real — predict breast cancer (malignant or benign) using a neural network powered by PyTorch and a slick Streamlit web interface.
+Welcome to my machine learning project that tries to do something very real: predict breast cancer (malignant or benign) using a neural network powered by PyTorch and a slick Streamlit web interface.

 ---